Hudson Headwaters Health Network

 HUDSON HEADWATERS

 If you have already received your COVID-19 vaccine at another facility, please help us update your patient record by sending a message to your health care team through your patient portal.
-We are here to help!
-If you have any questions or concerns regarding the vaccine, we urge you to contact your health care team by phone or via the patient portal to discuss.

 AT-HOME TESTS

-Check with your insurance company, pharmacy, local public health department or call your health center if you need at-home test kits.
+Check with your insurance company, pharmacy, local public health department or call your health center if you need additional at-home test kits.

 Please check expiration dates on at-home test kits before use.
 Some test kits have extended expiration dates.
 Click here for more information.

-If you are not yet a Hudson Headwaters patient, COVID-19 and antibody testing is available with a brief visit with one of our providers.
+If you are not yet a Hudson Headwaters patient, COVID-19 and antibody testing are available with a brief visit with one of our providers.
 This visit can be within a health center, urgent care, or in some cases, a telehealth appointment.

 PLEASE CALL your Hudson Headwaters health center if you are experiencing symptoms, have been in close contact with a confirmed case, and/or have recently traveled to a country with an outbreak.
 Be ready to explain your symptoms, travel history and/or if you were exposed to coronavirus.
 Luckily, most patients only experience mild symptoms and will recover.
 For public safety, we strongly encourage home management when appropriate.